-- Pick a platform — How will you deliver the content to your members?
+- Picking a platform — How will you deliver the content to your members?

-Do you need to make a mobile or web app?
+Do you need to make a mobile or a web app?
 Android and iOS, or just for a single platform?
-Or maybe you already have a website that you’d like to convert into a mobile app?
+Or, perhaps, you already have a website that you’d like to convert into a mobile app?

 If you don't have enough resources to build such an app from scratch, think of other options you can use right now: for example, live classes via Zoom or Skype, or distribution of pre-recorded workouts in a WhatsApp group chat.

-- Find contractors — Who can help you build your fitness app?
+- Finding contractors — Who can help you build your fitness app?

 Finally, find the missing link in the whole process — a reliable Tech Partner.
 When you hire a fitness app development team, pay attention to their experience and expertise.
-For example, our team has delivered a few fitness applications so we have what to show if we’re reached with such a request once more.
+For example, our team has delivered a few fitness applications, so, we have what to show if we’re reached out to with such a request once more.

 - Do it!

-Let’s take a closer look at types of fitness applications to share some tips & help you pick the best option for your business needs!
+Let’s take a closer look at the different types of fitness applications so we caan share some tips & help you pick the best option for your business needs!

-In this part of our guide, we’ll provide you with some concepts of what your own fitness app may look like.
+In this part of our guide, we’ll provide you with some concepts of what your fitness app can look like.

 - Apps for health clubs, gyms, and yoga studios.